 We believe that the Christian faith is foundational to every aspect of life and thought.

-Our classes are taught with the appreciation that every concept, fact, or theorem we teach must have as its basic presupposition that the inerrant Scriptures truthfully reveal the sovereign Creator God.
+Our classes are taught with the appreciation that every concept, fact, or theory we teach must have as its basic presupposition that the inerrant Scriptures truthfully reveal the sovereign Creator God.
 Thus no area of study can be abstracted from the Christian faith.

 Our students, who come from across the spectrum of Christian traditions, find our Bible classes and chapel services to be uplifting and affirming, while also challenging them to a faithful Christian life in which Christ is preeminent.